Cape Henry Lighthouses

-The Cape Henry Lighthouses are a pair of lighthouses at Cape Henry, the landform marking the southern entrance to Chesapeake Bay in the U.S. state of Virginia.
+The Cape Henry Lighthouses are a pair of lighthouses at Cape Henry, the landform marking the southern entrance to the Chesapeake Bay in the U.S. state of Virginia.
 The location has long been important for the large amount of ocean-going shipping traffic for the harbors, its rivers, and shipping headed to ports on the bay.
 The original lighthouse was the first authorized by the U.S. government, dating from 1792.
 It was also the first federal construction project under the Constitution, for an original contract amount of $15,200 (an additional $2,500 was required to finish the lighthouse).
 A second lighthouse was built a short distance away after concern arose about the stability of the first.
 Construction began in 1879 and was completed in 1881.
 Both towers of the light station were designated a National Historic Landmark in 1970.

 History

 The first work of the new U.S. Federal government, the first Cape Henry lighthouse was built of Aquia and brown sandstone, likely Connecticut or Portland brownstone, by John McComb Jr. and was completed in November, 1792.
 McComb was one of the architects involved in the construction of New York City Hall and would go on to design other lighthouses.
 The lighthouse's design was based on the 1767 Cape Henlopen Light.
 The light was extinguished for the second time and the lens removed by Confederate forces during the American Civil War, but was removed by Union forces and returned in 1863, who depended on the light for navigation to maintain access to nearby Fort Monroe.
 In the 1870s, inspections by the Lighthouse Service discovered large cracks forming on six out of the eight faces of the tower and concerns soon arose about the safety of the old light at Cape Henry.
 This led to the construction of a new, taller, lighthouse at Cape Henry in 1881, which stands 350 feet to the northeast of the original tower.
 The old tower remained standing, used as a daymark and as a basis for triangulation.
 The lighthouse was fully automated in 1984 and remains in use today.